Pink Candy Kiss: Synopsis

 Takara Itozaki, an estate agent living in Tokyo, finds herself adrift after her boyfriend suddenly breaks up with her.
-Despite her plans for the future now being thrown to the wayside, Takara isn't partially upset about the breakup, nor has she been upset with any her past breakups.
+Despite her plans for the future now being thrown to the wayside, Takara isn't particularly upset about the breakup, nor has she been upset with any her past breakups.
 As she considers what about her past relationships might have caused this a beautiful woman visits the real estate agency where she works.
-After speaking for a while, Takara realizes that the woman is Emma, a classmate who transferred to a new school in her second year of junior high school, and whom she had once kissed.
+After speaking for a while, Takara realizes that the woman is Emma, a classmate who transferred to a new school in her second year of junior high school, and whom she had once tried to kiss.

 Publication

 Written and illustrated by Ami Uozumi, Pink Candy Kiss began serialization in Shueisha's josei manga magazine Cocohana on November 28, 2022.
-The series has been collected into five tankōbon volumes as of June 25, 2025.
+The series has been collected into seven tankōbon volumes as of June 25, 2026.

 The series is licensed for an English release in North America by Viz Media under its Shojo Beat imprint.